-The Mission Priorities are being shared with you – the whole of the Diocese – for additional reflection and feedback.
-The hope is the development of a final draft of proposed Diocesan Mission Priorities, to be presented to Executive Council in January, for adoption at Diocesan Convention in June 2022.
+The Mission Priorities were shared with you – the whole of the Diocese – for additional reflection and feedback.
+The hope fulfilled was the development of a final draft of proposed Diocesan Mission Priorities that were presented to Executive Council and adopted at Diocesan Convention in June 2022.

-You are invited to pray about and reflect on the statement of who we are, why we are called and to what we are called, the four proposed Mission Priorities.
-You are invited to watch and share the presentation videos and to use them to spur conversation.
-In particular, you are invited to prayerfully consider the ways the mission priorities capture your imagination.
-What questions or concerns are raised for you by the mission priorities?
-And what suggestions you might have for how the mission priorities could be better stated?
+You were invited to pray about and reflect on the statement of who we are, why we are called and to what we are called, and the four proposed Mission Priorities listed above.
+All were invited to watch and share the presentation videos and to use them to spur conversation, while also prayerfully considering the ways the mission priorities captured your imagination or stimulated questions.